-In this article we wanted to take a moment and discuss exactly what it might be like to own a Petit Basset Griffon Vendeen so that if you’re ever given the opportunity to make one of these little guys your own, you’ll know exactly what to do!
+In this article, we wanted to take a moment and discuss exactly what it might be like to own a Petit Basset Griffon Vendeen so that if you’re ever allowed to make one of these little guys your own, you’ll know exactly what to do!

 So, without further ado, let’s dive right in.